-NPR partners Michael Angelovich and Cary Patterson and associates Chris Johnson and Chad Ihrig led the prosecution of this case.
+NP partners Michael Angelovich and Cary Patterson and associate Chad Ihrig led the prosecution of this case.